-The upcoming cold weather is expected to hit us hard next week.
+The upcoming cold weather is expected to hit us hard in Durham next week.
 It will come from the continent and traditionally, this is where our coldest weather comes from.

 Over here on the East Coast, we have no protection from any Easterly or North Easterly, so we tend to bear the brunt of this weather type.